 Now that some semblance of normality has resumed in the house with the kids back at school, after the delights of the summer break, we can’t help but look towards winter.
 Half term is coming up next, then we have the winter holidays.
 We love to go ice skating in London and then we have the eye-wateringly expensive and stressful task of taking our wonderful family skiing.
+If you are looking for somewhere to stay nearby, have a look at this review of the Georgian House Hotel.

 It’s always magical once you are there but getting prepared to go skiing with the family can be very daunting.
 Especially as there’s the simple task of “getting your ski legs back”.
 By the time you feel you have warmed up and remembered everything “Klaus” from the Austrian ski school told you over a hot wine, your holiday is over and it’s time to head home.
 That’s without even mentioning the kids, who by this point are whizzing down the slopes with a sense of reckless abandon, and not much concern for the safety of themselves or others.